wurmlab/SBC361-programming-in-R/2016/practical2.md

 #### Q9-B. Make the loop from Q9-A store the results to a separate vector called `my_square_roots` instead of just printing the results.
 What's the value of the 3rd iteration?
 What's the sum of the square roots of the numbers 16 to 49?

 #### Q10.
 Write a loop that iterates over all even numbers between 30 and 90.
-At each iteration, run your function to convert each of these even numbers kilometres into miles and stores the result in a separate vector.
+At each iteration, run your function to convert each of these even numbers from kilometres into miles (you created this function in Q2).
+The loop should store the results in a separate vector.

 #### Q11.
 Write a loop that calculates the population size depending on the reproduction rate over a period of 20 years.
 Store the population value for each iteration of the loop in a separate vector.